2025 TAX Announcement – Please check the announcement, forms and instruction pages.

 3. Want to claim refunds, benefits, or credits like the GST/HST credit or the Canada Child Benefit.

-4. Are residents of Canada for tax purposes, including those living in BC.
+4. Are residents of Canada for tax purposes.

 Even if you don’t owe taxes, it’s essential to file to access benefits or carry forward unused deductions and credits.